mwarrn/phase-3-sinatra-react-project/README.md

 # Phase 3 Project Guidelines

+## Frontend Repository
+The repository for the frontend of this app is [here](https://github.com/mwarrn/phase-3-project).

 ## Learning Goals

 - Build a web basic API with Sinatra and Active Record to support a React